Kitware/ParaView/Documentation/release/ParaView-6.2.0.md

 ## `File -> Export Scene` menu entries have been merged

 ParaView used to have two similar menu items: `File -> Export Scene` and `File -> Export Animated Scene`.
 They are now merged into the single `File -> Export Scene` entry.
-To write an animated scene, please enable the new **Write timesteps as file-series** option if available in the exporter you have selected.
+To write an animated scene, please enable the new **Write Timesteps as File-Series** option if available in the exporter you have selected.

 ## Improved abort mechanism